-“I think we’ll see more homes with festive lighting displays,” said Greg Brooks, Walton EMC’s community and public relations director.
-“It’s an ideal way to express the holiday spirit since we can’t invite as many friends and neighbors into our homes this year.”
+“Consumers are going to step up their lawn decorations this year,” said Greg Brooks, Walton EMC’s community and public relations director.
+“I think we’ll see more Georgia homes with festive lighting displays because it’s an ideal way to outwardly express the holiday spirit while we can’t invite as many friends and neighbors into our homes.”

 With today’s energy-efficient holiday light options, Walton EMC customer-owners can take their decorating to new heights — without worrying about their electric bill doing the same.
-Frank Skinner, director of marketing for Alpharetta-based Christmas Lights, Etc. offers these tips to help you light up for the holidays.
+We recently visited with Frank Skinner, director of marketing for Alpharetta-based Christmas Lights, Etc. for tips to help you light up for the holidays.

-Energy efficiency is the main attraction of LED holiday lights, said Skinner.
+Energy efficiency is the main attraction, said Skinner.
 “They consume 80 to 90 percent less energy than incandescent bulbs, which means people can more easily create much larger light displays now without the electrical challenges that come with incandescent lights.”

 Beyond superior energy efficiency, LED holiday lights are also substantially longer-lasting than their incandescent counterparts.
 Quality LED lights work for up to 100,000 hours, versus 3,000 hours for incandescent lights.